boostercloud/rocket-webhook/README.md

 ## Multipart/form-data requests

 Endpoints accepts multipart/form-data requests.
-The `WebhookEvent` will contains a new `multiPart` object with the files and fields in the request.
+The `WebhookEvent` will contain a new `multiPart` object with the files and fields in the request.
 Example:

 ```json
 {